goalzz/CalendarApp/README.md

-# Calendar App - Work Scheduler
+# Calendar App - Work Day Scheduler

 This is a simple calendar application or better said a calendar daily planner that allows users to save events for each hour during business hours.